 The list of streams on the 303d list in the Upper Madison TMDL planning area was evaluated and streams in proximity to the volunteer base were selected for monitoring.
-Five of the sixteen streams on the 303d list were selected for the monitoring program.
+Five of the sixteen streams on the 303d list were originally selected for the monitoring program in 2010 with the addition of Blaine Spring Creek in 2012.
 Three sample sites were selected on each stream with consideration of accessibility and distribution from headwaters to mouth.
 The sampling schedule is focused between June and September and is largely influenced by the availability of volunteers, many of whom reside in the watershed only during the summer months.